raiment-studios/monorepo/source/projects/rulebook/README.md

 | simple  | 100% | 30%  | 3%  | 1%  | 1%  | 1%  |
 | normal  | 100% | 90%  | 75% | 30% | 5%  | 1%  |
 | complex | 100% | 100% | 90% | 60% | 20% | 5%  |

+#### Example

+**Goal**: Lucenia wants to escape her horrible life

+**Opportunity**: She could escape to her cousin's house far to the north.

+**Strategy**: Save enough money to sneak away with the yearly merchant carivan that travels through town most of the way to the north.

+**Plan**

+* Buy less each week and hide the money
+    * Hide it from her older brother
+    * Hide it from the town constable who makes her pay her mother's fines
+* Choice...
+    * Sneak onto the carivan
+    * Make friends with someone in the carivan who will hide her
+    * Openly ask to join the caravan
+* Survive the 8 week trip with the caravan
+* Avoid being seen in the local towns
+* Find her cousin
+* Survive the trip from the far north city to the house in the woods

+The plan adds **Interactions** to objects related to the arc.
+So, for example, when Lucenia interacts with the caravan when it arrives, she has a choice to sneak onto the carivan, to make friends with someone, or openly ask to join the caravan.
+Each of those actions has consequences (making it an interaction, not just an action).

 # Appendix